PubInv/freespireco/proposal.md

 This grant will allow Public Invention to:
-* Bring four important free-libre open source medical devices to small-run production sufficient to spark for-profit firms to consider mass produciton.
+* Bring four important free-libre open source medical devices to small-run production sufficient to spark for-profit firms to consider mass production.
 These devices will be open to all persons and all nations, making their emergency deployment on a large scale possible, potentially saving a large number of lives.
-* A hardware and software ecosystem of communicating devices will be established around standards (some of hwihc are already published.)
+* A hardware and software ecosystem of communicating devices will be established around standards (some of which are already published.)
 * A culture and set of best practices of open-source medical devices will be established.
 By working in the light, the whole world will learn from our successes and mistakes.
-The world will be far better prepared for future distasters addressable by engineered devices, whether respiratory, medical, or not.
+The world will be far better prepared for future disasters addressable by engineered devices, whether respiratory, medical, or not.
 * Tested designs of biomedical devices will be placed a public commons for devices which may have insufficient profit potential to be developed